RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/trallians.md

 Be on your guard, therefore, against such persons.
 And this will be the case with you if you are not puffed up, and continue in intimate union with Jesus Christ our God, and the bishop, and the enactments of the apostles.
 He that is within the altar is pure, but he that is without is not pure; that is, he who does anything apart from the bishop, and presbytery, and deacons, such a man is not pure in his conscience.

 ## 9. Be on your guard against the snares of the devil
 Not that I know there is anything of this kind among you; but I put you on your guard, inasmuch as I love you greatly, and foresee the snares of the devil.
 Wherefore, clothing yourselves with meekness, be renewed in faith, that is the flesh of the Lord, and in love, that is the blood of Jesus Christ.
 Let no one of you cherish any grudge against his neighbour.
-Give no occasion to the Gentiles, lest by means of a few foolish men the whole multitude of those that believe in God be evil spoken of.
-[For, Woe to him by whose vanity my name is blasphemed among any.](https://www.biblegateway.com/passage/?search=Isaiah%2052%3A5&version=NKJV)
+Give no occasion to the Gentiles, lest by means of a few foolish men the whole multitude of those that believe in God be evil spoken of. [{{< tooltip element="become the disciple of Him who gave Himself for us, an offering and sacrifice to God" title="Reference:" >}}Isaiah 52:5{{< /tooltip >}}](/bible/isaiah/isa-52/#v5#:~:text=%E2%80%9CNow%20therefore%2C%20what%20do%20I%20do%20here%2C%E2%80%9D%20says%20Yahweh%2C%20%E2%80%9Cseeing%20that%20my%20people%20are%20taken%20away%20for%20nothing%3F%20Those%20who%20rule%20over%20them%20mock%2C%E2%80%9D%20says%20Yahweh%2C%20%E2%80%9Cand%20my%20name%20is%20blasphemed%20continually%20all%20day%20long.)

 ## 10. Reference to the history of Christ